 Solar Incentive Program

-In 2019, fifteen solar incentives of $1,000 are available to residents and businesses to help offset the cost of purchasing and installing a solar electric system in Canmore.
+Applications for the 2019 program are now closed.
+In 2019, fifteen solar incentives of $1,000 were available to residents and businesses to help offset the cost of purchasing and installing a solar electric system in Canmore.

 - All projects must meet building and electrical safety code requirements.
 Minimum system requirements are 2.5 kW solar electric system.